 These sewing considerations are best seen in action right? you can see my full video below.

-The video on my channel
+The videos on my channel

 In my video, you will see it all!
 From all the prep work needed to get your pieces ready… interfacing, stabilizing corners to how to sew the pocket pieces that look like welt pockets, the shawl collar with all the snips, to enclosing the seams on the inside via a burrito roll.
 The extra steps I did to be able to under stitch the neckline and not top stitch are all here too.
 Lots to see for your entertainment!